 This website hopes to be a part of the emerging movement.

 WHO ARE WE?

 We include a diverse panel of healthcare providers that are exploring what it means to serve the inner city.
 Some of us have lived “on the block”, representing some of the most dangerous neighborhoods of our respective cities.
-All of us believe in intentional community: that the exercise of life together in places we would not ordinarily be found is the manner in which we come to understand our Lord Jesus Christ better, who made his dwelling among us.
+All of us believe in intentional community: that the exercise of life together in places we would not ordinarily be found is the manner in which we come to understand Jesus Christ better, who made his dwelling among us.

 WHAT IS THIS?

 We wish to share our reflections and experiences in:

 - Healthcare & vocational training